icehrm/icehrm.github.io/_docs/settings.md

           <td><p><code>Email: Enable</code></p></td>
           <td><p>

-            Set this to “No” to disable all outgoing emails from modules.
-Value “Yes” will enable outgoing emails
+            Set this to "No" to disable all outgoing emails from modules.
+Value "Yes" will enable outgoing emails

           </p></td>
         </tr>